machindo/stripdown/README.md

 A Markdown superset for comic book scripts.

+> [!WARNING]
-**Caution:** This is a work in progress.
+> This is a work in progress.
 The spec may change.
 The code may be buggy.

 ## Contents